robbe-dc/Basalt/parts/3d/top/README.md

 # Top

+This important part holds the 4 extrusions together, holds 8 magnets for all panels and supports the top back corner of the motherboard.

 There are 2 options for the top parts, which differ in the power button they support.
 Make sure to pick the corresponding laser cut top panel.

 ## Vandal power button